 Hello fellow last minute gifters!
-I have your hail mary: marshmallows that taste like winter holidays.
-They get a piney, smokey flavor from a simple syrup made with peat smoked scotch whiskey and juniper berries.
+I have your hail mary: juniper + smoke marshmallows that taste like winter holidays.
+The juniper + smoke marshmallows get a piney, smokey flavor from a simple syrup made with peat smoked scotch whiskey and juniper berries.
 Sound weird?
 It’s not; they’re perfect for bobbing in winter hot chocolates.
 You’ll want to find the smokiest scotch your local liquor store has.
 I love The Peat Monster scotch for this recipe, but just ask for the peatiest, smokiest scotch they have.
 Can’t find it?
 Don’t sweat it; use water and have juniper marshmallows.
 Other than the scotch you’ll just need some gelatin packets from the store along with juniper berries (you can find them in the spice section at Whole Foods), sugar, and clear corn syrup.
 I originally developed & shot this recipe for a collaboration with KitchenAid, but this is my slightly updated version.
 Trust me, I’ve been making marshmallows obsessively for years…they were one of the first recipes on this blog!
 My favorite flavorings back then were Earl Grey Marshmallows laced with Salted Lapsang Souchong Caramel as well as Smokey Oak Marshmallows (another great way to get smokey flavor).
 You can check out those recipes (along with their horrible photos!) for more mallowspiration.
 For more DIY gift ideas you can check out our preserved lemons, granola, and balsam fir syrup.
 Anyways, I had these photos laying around from that shoot a couple of months back, and it seemed like the perfect time to share them for all my fellow procrastinators getting elfy this Christmas eve!
 It’s all my favorite things: marshmallows, marble, and hints of copper & pink.
 Merry Christmas!

 - nonstick organic vegetable oil spray

-- 4 juniper berries, ground to a powder
+- 4 Juniper Berries ground to a powder

-- Heat the scotch in a saucepan, once warm, use a long match or carefully use a lighter to light it on fire to burn off the alcohol.
-Or skip this step for boozier mallows.
-Then bring it to a boil and add the juniper berries.
+- Line a 13x9x2 inch pan with parchment paper.
+Coat lightly with nonstick spray.
+Bring the water to a boil and add the juniper berries.
 Remove from heat and steep, covered, 15-30 minutes.
 The longer you steep, the stronger the juniper flavor.

-- Meanwhile, combine the sugar, corn syrup, salt, with the juniper scotch in the saucepan.
+- Meanwhile, combine the sugar, corn syrup, salt, with the juniper tea in the saucepan.
 Stir over medium-low heat until sugar dissolves.
 Attach a candy thermometer to side of pan.
 Increase heat and bring syrup to boil.
 Boil, without stirring, until syrup reaches 235ºF, about 8 minutes.

 - Once all the syrup is added, gradually increase speed to high and beat until mixture is white, fluffy, and very thick, about 15 minutes.
 Add in the vanilla extract if using and beat about 30 seconds longer.
 It will be voluminous & white, begin to pull away from the sides of the bowl, and will fall very slowly in a thick ribbon when the whisk is lifted when done.